ychin/EAWebKit/README.md

 EAWebKit is open-sourced by Electronic Arts and the official source code can be downloaded at https://gpl.ea.com/eawebkit.html.

+This branch contains modifications such as this README and misc fixes to make EAWebKit build.
+For the direct 1-to-1 mirror from EA, use the [`mirror`](https://github.com/ychin/EAWebKit/tree/mirror) branch.

 ## License
 Please see [licenses](licenses) for the different licenses for EAWebKit.